 - Bleeding gums when brushing and flossing

-- Improper dental hygiene routines leads to plaque and tartar build-up around the gum line
+- Improper dental hygiene routine, leading to plaque and tartar build-up around the gum line

 - Regular or excessive use of tobacco

-- Other dental infections can affect the health of your gums
+- Other dental infections that affect the health of your gums

 - Excessive force while brushing can damage gums